 Notice: Users may be experiencing issues with displaying some pages on stanfordhealthcare.org.
 We are working closely with our technical teams to resolve the issue as quickly as possible.
 Thank you for your patience.

-Symptoms of coarctation of the aorta
+What is mild coarctation of the aorta in newborns?